Journey Music for Psychedelic Healing Playlists: Hammock — Nevertheless (2025)

 “Nevertheless” (Track 9)

-The emotional centerpiece of the album.
-Uplifting and melodic, with a more pronounced, jangly guitar presence.
-Ideal for the transition from intensity toward grounding and renewed possibility.
+The emotional center of the album.
+Uplifting and melodic, with a more pronounced guitar presence.
+A return toward coherence and renewed possibility.

 “Watching You Collapse” (Track 10)